204265271/Database-Practice-04/README.md

 - It's worth mentioning that although it is Practice 4 in order, it's written as Practice 5 in the doc.
 Probably just a mistake in writing.

 # Explanation to Some Details
+- In the Practice 4, we choose to use sqlite3.
+- [task 1] in the first task, we choose the **testIndex** sample, namely the first one, for the task.